Solace are proud to be part of London Challenge Poverty Week. Levels of poverty in our communities are heartbreaking:

 · 27% of Londoner's are living in poverty after housing costs (trust for London)

-We have more than 100 children living in our refuges across London and with the support of a grant from 4in10 London’s Child Poverty Network, we were once again able to provide canvases and paints so that our staff could work with the families to create art inspired by London.
-We loved this exhibition last year and the children loved being part of it, so welcome to our 2022 online exhibition.
+We have more than 100 children living in our refuges across London and with the support of a grant from 4in10 London’s Child Poverty Network, we were able to take a number of families from our refuges on a very special day out in London to visit the Sea Life London Aquarium.